 As you already know, Madrid is a cultural hub for fine art of all types.
 The film scene in the big city is no exception!
 Madrid has everything a cinefile could want, from historic theaters to modern cineplexes, film festivals to drive ins.
 Here is your beginner’s guide to the basics about the film scene in Madrid!
+To continue to watch your favorite shows from home, click here to check out special deals on streaming services like HBO, Netflix and Amazon Prime Video.

 You’ll want to look out for one of these two labels: VO (Versión Official) or VOSE: (Versión Official Subtitulada en Español).